nokia/ntt/README.md

-# NTT Page
+# Project Page

-This is the home of https://nokia.github.io/ntt
+This is the source of our project page https://nokia.github.io/ntt

-## Run local version

-    bundle exec jekyll serve
+Content is written in Markdown and the HTML pages are generated using Jekyll.

+When you add content please preview you changes locally.
+You can install all required tools by running:
+	make install-tools

+You start the local web-server by running:
+	make

+## Screen casts

+The tool `screencast` allows you to create fancy terminal screen casts in SVG format.
+Screencasts are comfortable way to show users how something works.